makerviet/via-docs/content/_index.en.md

           bgcolor: 'white'
       - subtitle: Community
         subtitlePosition: center
         description: "We are building a strong community in the field of hardware, software and artificial intelligence.
-Together, we can learn mechanical engineering, electrical engineering, AI, and apply these knowledge to build awesome autonomous vehicles."
+Together, we can learn electrical engineering, AI, mechanical engineering, and apply these knowledge to build awesome projects."
         image: images/section/equality.png
         color: white
         button: